kyleconroy/webtest/README.md

                     data={"path": "/blahblah"})
     assert resp.status_code == 400

-Doesn't look like much, but I find it much easier to use
+Doesn't look like much, but I find it much easier to use.